Tornado outbreak of November 22–24, 2004

 A record-breaking large and destructive tornado outbreak impacted the Southern United States at the end of November 2004.
 The outbreak started with numerous weak tornadoes from Central Texas through Louisiana from November 22 through the afternoon of November 23 before more significant tornadoes occurred through November 24.
 Over a dozen intense tornadoes touched down, including four deadly tornadoes in Texas, Louisiana, Mississippi, and Alabama.
-Overall, 104 tornadoes were confirmed, setting the record for the largest continuous outbreak in November.
+Overall, 104 tornadoes were confirmed, tying the 1981 United Kingdom tornado outbreak record for largest tornado outbreak in November.